Overbyg/Dojo_Assignments/README.md

 # Dojo_Assignments

-These are the varies apps and lessons I completed in my time at Coding Dojo Chicago.
+These are the various apps and lessons I completed in my time at Coding Dojo Chicago.